Lynx-Huang/allxonTest/docs/Create a Plugin.md

 }
 ```

-`app_guid` repesent your Plugin's ID, `access_key` is your key to sign your data.
+The `app_guid` repesent your Plugin's ID.
+The  `access_key` is your key to sign your data.

 :::caution
-Please keep your `access_key` safety, don't reveal on public.
+Please keep your `access_key` safe,  Don't reveal it to anyone.
 :::

-## How to get Plugin online
+## Get the Plugin Online

-Let's take a look at source code, first connect to Allxon Agent Websocket server `"wss://127.0.0.1:55688"`.
+First, you need to get your plugin online by connecting to Allxon Agent WebSocket server.

+Below is the source code.

+`"wss://127.0.0.1:55688"`.

 ```cpp {19} title="src/main.cpp"
 // ...